On govt table, suggestion to take junk food ads off kids’ TV shows

 The official observed that the ads should not promote those “unhealthy” junk foods which leads to “obesity” in children.
 He cited figures from National Family Health Surveys to show the rising obesity in children in the country.

-Officials at the meeting discussed the draft of the Central Consumer Protection Authority (Prevention of Misleading Advertisements and Necessary Due Diligence for Endorsement of Advertisements) Guidelines, 2021, which have provisions on “advertisements targeted at children”.
+Officials at the meeting discussed the draft of the Central Consumer Protection Authority (Prevention of Misleading Advertisements and Necessary Due Diligence for Endorsement of Advertisements) Guidelines, 2021, which have provisions related to “advertisements targeted at children”.

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️